-In this article, we will discuss why you should use private video sharing, how to securely upload your content, and what to look for in a secure video content management platform.
+In this article, we’ll discuss the importance of private video sharing.
+Specifically, we’ll discuss how to share videos privately and what to look for in a securevideo content management platform.

 Why Use Private Video Sharing?